Vopaaz/checkpointing/docs/docs/caveats.md

 Although `qux` and `bar` are doing the same thing, `foo` is re-executed.

-We suggest to decouple your code logic, such that the checkpointed function only invoke other functions that are known to be "static", e.g. those from an external library.
+We suggest decoupling your code logic, such that the checkpointed function only invoke other functions that are known to be "static", e.g., those from an external library.
 Instead of invoking another custom function whose logic or name is likely to change in the future, pass its result as an argument.